caylemh/React-Indecision-App/README.md

         - Vid 6:  Setting styles for all the button & using a new BEM naming convention for modifiers.

         - Vid 7:  Setting more styles for the app.

+        - Vid 8: Setting styles for the 'Option' Item.